RanaEssam03/Orders-and-Notifications-Management/README.md

 * Run the application
 * Open Postman and import the collection from the project folder
 * Run the collection
-* You can also use Swagger to check the API documentation by going to http://localhost:8080/swagger-ui.html
+* You can also use Swagger to check the API documentation by going to http://localhost:8080/swagger-ui.html after running the server

 ## Requests Examples